aldojs/aldo/README.md

 app.bind('session', () => new Session(options))
 ```

-This method is very useful, since it allows you to lazily (only when needed) attach a per request property into the context without adding a pre handler.
+This method is very useful, since it allows you to lazily (only when needed) attach a per request property into the context without adding a dedicated handler.

 ### `.has(key)`
 You may use it to check the existence of a certain field